2022 Kansas City Chiefs season: NFL Top 100

 The Chiefs only had three players ranked in the 2022 Top 100 players, their lowest number of selections since 2018.
 Quarterback Patrick Mahomes was once again the highest ranked player for the Chiefs on the countdown despite dropping 7 places in the rankings.

 Offseason

 All transactions in this section occurred between the end of the 2021 season (excluding futures contracts which began to be signed following the conclusion of the regular season) and the Chiefs first preseason game.

 Coaching staff changes

 Players lost

 Below are players who were on the roster at the end of the 2021 season, but were either released or did not re-sign after their contract expired.

 Futures contracts

-Players signed to futures contracts typically most, if not all, if the 2021 season on the Chiefs or another team's practice squad.
+Players signed to futures contracts typically spent most, if not all, if the 2021 season on the Chiefs or another team's practice squad.
 These contracts are signed after the conclusion of the regular season through the beginning the next league year.